|Art on a building in Columbus, Ohio|

 One of the blessings Linda and I have had is to know and be taught by David Augsburger.
 We were in a couples group with David and Nancy for two years.
 We dog-sat for them (they had Irish Setters).
 David was one of my seminary professors.
 After hanging around him in these contexts, I felt I could be helped by meeting with him.
 David was kind enough to meet privately and counsel me.
 At the time I did not understand his counseling approach.
 Only years later did some of this activate in me.

 David is one of Christianity's great scholars on understanding anger and conflict, and ways to work through these things.
 Linda and I still use his book Caring Enough to Confront.
 David takes Ephesians 4:15 and develops a template we use to this day: Instead, speaking the truth in love, we will in all things grow up into him who is the Head, that is, Christ.

 How should we communicate with others when we are in conflict?
 Ephesians provides two actions we are to take:

 Both are needed.

-If we only speak truthfully, we could blow people away.
+If we only speak truthfully, we can blow people away.
 I could tell you the truth in unloving ways.
-Speaking truth without love injures people.
+Speaking truth without love can injure people.

 If we only speak lovingly, we may never address the truth.
-This leaves issues undealt with.
+This can leave issues undealt with.
 It feels warm and fuzzy for a while, but the bleeding has not been stopped.